Coarse Fishing Waters

 Lake Rotorua (Hamilton Lake)

 Lake Rotoroa in the center of Hamilton City is a popular coarse fishery with good numbers of perch, goldfish, and catfish.
 Rudd numbers have declined in recent years but are expected to recover.
-Tench are also present in low numbers but they’re often large fish.
+Large tench are also present.
 Access is good with an extensive reserve along the lake margin.

 A popular coarse fishery for junior anglers located in the Hamilton Botanical Gardens.
 Holds good numbers of perch, rudd, and large goldfish.
-When fishing, make sure you keep off the gardens!
+When fishing, make sure you keep off the gardens and be aware of other park users as park staff have previously attempted to close the lake due to a perceived risk to pedestrians.

 Popular coarse fishery near Te Awamutu with good vehicle access and an extensive area of fishable water.
 Rudd, goldfish, and catfish are abundant.